Kerl13/AsciiMath/README.md

 # AsciiMath

-AsciiMath is a compiler from the awesome [asciimath](http://asciimath.org/) language to LaTeX.
+AsciiMath is a compiler from the amazing [asciimath](http://asciimath.org/) language to LaTeX.

 The aim of that project is to provide a Haskell Library and a command line tool